Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Remarks on the local case and open questions

-Finally, we introduce several open questions relating to the main results. \begin{quest} Let $R$ be a standard graded $k$-algebra where $k$ is F-finite of positive characteristic $p$.
+Finally, we introduce several questions related to the main results. \begin{quest} Let $R$ be a standard graded $k$-algebra where $k$ is $F$-finite of positive characteristic $p$.
 Is it true that if for some $e>0$, $\reg_R R^{(q)} <\infty$, then $R$ is Koszul? \end{quest} Note that the analog of this question for regular rings is not true, that is, it can happen that $\projdim_R R^{(q)}<\infty$ for every $e>0$, but $R$ is not regular.
 For example, let $k=\Z/(p)$ and $R=k[x,y]/(xy)$.
 It is not hard to check that $\phi^e: R\to R^{(q)}$ is an isomorphism for every $e>0$.
-This example also shows that the analog of Corollary \ref{Veronese_finite_reg} for regular rings and projective dimension does not hold.
 On the other hand, we do not know of any counterexample to Question \ref{strongF-Koszul}.

-The majority of results for Frobenius of local rings are also applied for {\em contracting endomorphisms}; see, e.g., \cite{AHIY}.
-An endomorphism $\psi: (R,\mm)\to (R,\mm)$ is called {\em contracting} if for every (homogeneous) element $a\in R$, the sequence $\{\psi^i(a)\}_{i\ge 1}$ converges in the $\mm$-adic topology of $R$.
-For example, Frobenius endomorphism and more generally, the endomorphisms of order at least $2$ considered in this paper are contracting.
-The homomorphism $\vphi: k[x,y]\to k[x,y]$ given by $\vphi(x)=x^2,\vphi(y)=y^3$, is a contracting endomorphism which has no order. \begin{quest} Generalize Theorem \ref{orderge2} for contracting endomorphisms of a standard graded $k$-algebra $R$. \end{quest}
+The majority of results for Frobenius of local rings are also applied more generally to {\em contracting endomorphisms}; see, e.g., \cite{AHIY}.
+We can also define contracting endomorphisms for an $\N$-graded ring $R$ as follows: an endomorphism $\psi: R\to R$ is called {\em contracting} if for every homogeneous element $a\in R$, the sequence $\{\psi^i(a)\}_{i\ge 1}$ converges in the $\mm$-adic topology of $R$.
+For example, the Frobenius endomorphism and more generally, the endomorphisms of order at least $2$ considered in this paper are contracting.
+The homomorphism $\vphi: k[x,y]\to k[x,y]$ given by $\vphi(x)=x^2,\vphi(y)=y^3$, where $k[x,y]$ is standard graded, is contracting but has no order. \begin{quest} Is it possible to define regularity for complexes over contracting homomorphisms and generalize Theorem \ref{orderge2} to a corresponding statement in that general setting? \end{quest}

 For local rings, we wonder if the following improvement of Theorem \ref{F-Koszul-local} is true. \begin{quest} Let $(R,\mm,k)$ be an $F$-finite local ring of characteristic $p>0$.
 Is it true that whenever $\lind_R \up{\phi^e}R<\infty$ for some $e>0$, then $\lind_R k<\infty$? \end{quest}